In electronics, the race for smaller is huge.

 Universities around the world are studying nanowires, which have ubiquitous applications from biomedical sensors to light-emitting diodes or LEDs.
 Four UC papers on the topic are among more than 150 others by nanowire researchers around the world to be presented at the March conference.

 Gordon Moore, co-founder of Intel Corp., observed that the number of transistors used in a microchip has roughly doubled every two years since the 1970s.
-This phenomenon, now called Moore’s Law, suggests that computer processing power improves at a predictable rate.
+This phenomenon, now called Moore’s Law suggests that computer processing power improves at a predictable rate.

 Some computer scientists predicted the demise of Moore’s Law was inevitable with the advent of microprocessors.
-But nanotechnology is extending that concept’s lifespan, says Brian Markwalter, senior vice president of research and technology for the Consumer Technology Association.
+But nanotechnology is extending that concept’s lifespan, said Brian Markwalter, senior vice president of research and technology for the Consumer Technology Association.
 His trade group represents 2,200 members in the $287 billion U.S. tech industry.

 “It’s not a race to be small just to be the smallest.
 There’s a progression of being able to do more on smaller chips.
-The effect for consumers is that every year they get better and better products for the same price or less,” he says.
+The effect for consumers is that every year they get better and better products for the same price or less,” he said.

-“We’re running toward the limits of what’s physically possible with present technologies,” Smith says.
+“We’re running toward the limits of what’s physically possible with present technologies,” Smith said.
 “The challenges are pretty immense.
 In 10 or 20 years there has to be a fundamental paradigm shift in how we make structures.
 If we don’t we’ll be caught at the same place we are now.”

 UC graduate student Fatemesadat Mohammadi and Associate Physics Professor Hans-Peter Wagner fire laser pulses at semiconductor nanowires to excite electrons (called excitons) that potentially serve as an energy pump to guide plasmon waves over a coated metal film just a few nanometers thick without losing power, a nettlesome physical property called resistivity